Tower 280: History

 Midtown Tower was first constructed in 1962 as part of the now defunct Midtown Plaza shopping center before the mall's closing and subsequent demolition.
-While part of Midtown Plaza it was home to a seventy eight room hotel, offices and the Top of the Plaza restaurant and nightclub which was known early on for its jazz scene and notable performing acts such as Buddy Rich, Dizzy Gillespie, Count Basie and Sarah Vaughn.
+While part of Midtown Plaza it was home to a seventy eight room hotel, offices and the 14th floor Top of the Plaza restaurant and nightclub which was known early on for its jazz scene and notable performing acts such as Buddy Rich, Dizzy Gillespie, Count Basie and Sarah Vaughn.
 As the mall began its decline the hotel closed in 1980 with the restaurant, after a few format changes, closing for good in 2000.

 As Midtown Plaza was torn down to make way for the later-cancelled PAETEC Headquarters, the steel structure of Midtown Tower was saved and ultimately retrofitted with a more modern façade.
 The tower now houses residential units as well as retail and office space on the bottom three levels.
 By October 2016, the tower's residential spaces were nearly rented out with some retail space still available.

 In 2025, the Clock of Nations, designed by Gere Kavanaugh and a focal point of Midtown Plaza before the mall's demolition, was moved into the building's lobby from storage.